szymonbrud/infPageRep/README.md

 # Information circle - page
-This is a project of our school, based on Gatsby, and styled-components.
-It will contain information about our circle and news.
+This is our school's project, based on Gatsby and styled-components.
+It will contain information about our club and news.

 # How to run?
 1. `npm install`